New Zealand Vacations: North Island vs. South Island

 New Zealand Vacations - Queenstown

-This small, yet bustling alpine town is New Zealand’s outdoor adventure capital!
+This small yet bustling alpine town is New Zealand’s outdoor adventure capital!
 Nestled on the shores of Lake Wakatipu and surrounded by the Remarkables mountain range, Queenstown offers breathtaking views around every turn.
-For those who want to experience iconic scenery on their New Zealand vacations, we recommend starting here.
+We recommend starting here for those who want to experience iconic scenery on their New Zealand vacations.

 Bungy jumping is quite popular here, as well as jet boating, mountain biking, canyoning, hiking, quad biking, and much more.
 If it gets your adrenaline going, Queenstown is the right place to do it!